vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 React is renowned for its steep learning curve.
 Before you can really get started, you need to know about JSX and probably ES2015+, since many examples use React's class syntax.
 You also have to learn about build systems, because although you could technically use Babel Standalone to live-compile your code in the browser, it's absolutely not suitable for production.

-While Vue scales up just as well as, if not better than React, it also scales down just as well as jQuery.
-That's right - all you have to do is drop a single script tag into a page:
+While Vue scales up just as well as React, it also scales down just as well as jQuery.
+That's right - to get started, all you have to do is drop a single script tag into the page:

 ``` html
 <script src="https://cdn.jsdelivr.net/npm/vue"></script>